-- Every article should have a bibliography, except possibly in the following cases: - (i) the entry is very short and simply repeats common knowledge (i.e., the shorter HB/OT entries); - (ii) there simply is ${f no}$ secondary literature. - Every quotation in the article must have a bibliographical reference. - Bibliographies should not only include citations of other dictionaries or encyclopedias. - Only in exceptional cases should a bibliography be limited to online sources. - Suspicious citations should be verified (e.g., if a reprint is cited as if it were an original edition, this should be corrected). - Formatting of bibliographies is done by in-house staff. - EBR needs your help to ensure the accuracy of bibliographic citations.

-Accuracy of biblical citations

-- Direct and indirect citation of sources should be clearly documented. - Use SBL.HS (and IATG) and specifically "EBR Abbreviations." - If a reference in the bibliography or its page numbers are missing, please include a note: - ###please provide bibliographical reference### - ###please provide page numbers### - Use NRSV (New Revised Standard Version) of the Bible for biblical citations. - · When deviations are warranted, the version used must be indicated. - Remember: References and citations must be clearly understood even by scholars from other disciplines.
+- Bibliographies - Every article should have a bibliography, except possibly in the following cases: (i) the entry is very short and simply repeats common knowledge (i.e., the shorter HB/OT entries); (ii) there simply is no secondary literature. - Every quotation in the article must have a bibliographical reference. - Bibliographies should not only include citations of other dictionaries or encyclopedias. - Only in exceptional cases should a bibliography be limited to online sources. - Suspicious citations should be verified (e.g., if a reprint is cited as if it were an original edition, this should be corrected). - Formatting of bibliographies is done by in-house staff. - EBR needs your help to ensure the accuracy of bibliographic citations. - Accuracy of biblical citations - Direct and indirect citation of sources should be clearly documented. - Use 2SBL.HS (and 3IATG) and specifically "EBR Abbreviations." - If a reference in the bibliography or its page numbers are missing, please include a note: - ###please provide bibliographical reference### - ###please provide page numbers### - Use NRSV (New Revised Standard Version) of the Bible for biblical citations.
+EBR will continue to use NRSV as its standard.
+If the updated version (2021) is used in an article, the citation will mention that it is the updated version (NRSVue). - When deviations are warranted, the version used must be indicated. - Remember: References and citations must be clearly understood even by scholars from other disciplines.